iteebz/space-os/README.md

 - Workspace sovereignty (no cloud dependencies)
 - Async-first coordination (polling, not orchestration)
 - Constitutional provenance optional (spawn layer)
+- Filesystem as source of truth.
+READMEs couple docs to code.
+No drift.

 See [docs/architecture.md](docs/architecture.md) for implementation details.
 See [docs/operations.md](docs/operations.md) for quick start, command usage, and agent lifecycle.